Fit to Tender Checklist

 The higher the contract value, the more rigorous the whole tendering process becomes.
 This applies to both public sector (e.g. councils, central government, housing associations, utilities etc.) and large private sector corporations (e.g. PLCs).

-To tender for a contract, you may have to through a qualifying process or pre-qualification questionnaire (PQQ).
+To tender for a contract, you may have to through a qualifying process e.g.supplier questionnaire (SQ), pre-qualification questionnaire (PQQ) or request for information (RFI).
 This can be time-consuming but if you do not qualify, you won’t get to tender.

 Here are two checklists with of some of the key items you’ll need to respond to.
 The next list details some other important aspects that you need to consider when thinking about tendering.

-Does your business have enough information and capability to give credible answers to the following items in a PQQ, proposal or tender?
+Does your business have enough information and capability to give credible answers to the following items in a SQ/PQQ, proposal or tender?

 - Administrative information